Quantico station: History

 In 1872, Quantico was the original northern terminus for the Richmond, Fredericksburg and Potomac Railroad.
 The station also included a freight station on the opposite side of the tracks.
 Acquisition of the Washington Southern Railway helped expand the line into Washington, D.C.
 In 1919, a two-story railroad station was built to replace the original station, but as the USMC base began to encroach on the area, RF&P was ordered to rebuild the station in 1953 in order to conform to similar design standards of the base.
 RF&P ceased passenger operations in 1971 and the station has been used by Amtrak ever since then.
 The Virginia Railway Express established the Fredericksburg Line in 1992, and Quantico became one of the stations used along the line.

 In 2021 construction began on the new platforms as well as a 3rd track.
-Construction is scheduled to be completed by the end of 2023.
+Construction was scheduled to be completed by the end of 2023.